-I grew up in Llanelli, an industrial town in west Wales, and took a degree in Philosophy & Theology.
+I grew up in a council house in Llanelli, an industrial town in west Wales.
+I adored books and visited the library every week.
+After secondary school, I took a degree in Philosophy & Theology.

 I’ve worked as a library assistant, a childminder and a primary school teacher.
 My first teaching posts, back in the early 90s, were in disadvantaged areas, and the poverty and neglect I witnessed left a lasting impression.

 I write full time now, and yes, I have speeded up.
-Home is still west Wales, although I’ve swapped industrial living for a small town with a large castle.
+Home is still west Wales.

 One of my favourite bookstores in Dublin: The Winding Stair, near the Ha’penny Bridge